Waste & Recycling

-Recycling- OAS has purchased more than 100 recycling bins for campus which are located in academic buildings, laundry rooms and public spaces.
+Recycling- OAS has purchased more than 100 recycling bins for

 Waste Reduction- OAS has replaced condiment bottles and plastic containers in the dining halls with bulk condiment dispensers, reducing the waste from over 900 ketchup bottles per week.
 In addition, OAS replaced napkin baskets with napkin dispensers, decreasing napkin waste by 40%.